ROSA PARKS HUMAN RIGHTS ACHIEVEMENT AWARDS

 NOMINATIONS NOW BEING ACCEPTED

-The Latah County Human Rights Task Force is requesting nominations for the 2018 Rosa Parks Human Rights Achievement Awards.
+The Latah County Human Rights Task Force is requesting nominations for the 2019 Rosa Parks Human Rights Achievement Awards.
 Two recipients are selected for this award each year and the awards are presented at the Martin Luther King Jr. Human Rights Community Breakfast.
-The 2018 Breakfast is scheduled for Saturday, January 20th at the Moscow Middle School.
-One award is given to a recipient who has a history of commitment and achievement in the field of human rights for our community.
-A Junior Award is presented to a high school or university student, or some other young person who has shown promise in the field of human rights.
+The 2019 Breakfast is scheduled for Saturday, January 19th at the Moscow Middle School.
+One award is given to a recipient who has a significant history of commitment and achievement in the field of human rights for Latah County.
+A Junior Award is presented to a high school or university student, or some other young person who is shows promise in the field of human rights.
+The award is named for Rosa Parks, who refused to sit in the back of the bus as African Americans were required to do in Alabama.
+Her courage started the Montgomery bus boycott, which marked a great stride forward for human rights and integration.

 The criteria for the selection of a Rosa Parks award include, but are not limited to, length of active participation in human rights causes; a record of leadership and accomplishment; and manifestations of special courage and commitment in opposing bigotry and celebrating diversity.
-To nominate an individual send a one page letter describing the accomplishments and background of the nominee giving reasons to support the nomination to Latah County Human Rights Task Force, Box 8613, Moscow, ID 83843 or e-mail the nomination to Joann Muneta at firstname.lastname@example.org.
-The deadline for nominations is Friday, January 5, 2018.
-THE DEADLINE FOR THE JUNIOR AWARD HAS BEEN EXTENDED TO THURSDAY, JANUARY 11th, 2018.
+To nominate an individual send a one to two page letter describing the accomplishments and background of the nominee and giving reasons to support the nomination to Latah County Human Rights Task Force, Box 8613, Moscow, ID 83843 or e-mail the nomination to Joann Muneta at email@example.com.
+The deadline for nominations is Wednesday, January 9, 2019.